L1NDA/L1NDA.github.io/README.md

 A simple personal website I made for myself that I am slowly adding to and building on.

+Last update: add resume and contact links

-Last update: added snap scrolling and a gradient background
+Previous updates: added snap scrolling and a gradient background

-Next goal: add resume and contact links
+Next goal: create platform to show photography/design portfolio for small-scale commissions around the Harvard area

 ### Special Thanks To